Healthy Food Guide for Exercise

 - Reduce foods providing empty calories i.e. sweets and chocolate.

-- Aim for between 2-3 litres of water consumption per day.
+- Increase your water consumption, try between 2-3 litres of water per day.

 - Alcohol has dehydrating effects and provides empty calories, so minimise intake.